 Long-Term Recovery Group of Northern Colorado (LTRG-NoCo) Fund (High Park & Woodland Heights Fires)

-With more than 250 homes destroyed by the devastating High Park and Woodland Heights (Estes Park) Fires, many displaced individuals and families have a long road ahead to stability.
-In response to their ongoing needs, United Way of Larimer County has established the Long-Term Recovery Group of Northern Colorado (LTRG-NoCo) Fund.
+With more than 250 homes destroyed by the devastating High Park and Woodland Heights (Estes Park) Fires in the summer of 2012, many displaced individuals and families have a long road ahead to stability.
+In response to their ongoing needs, the community has come together to establish the Long-Term Recovery Group of Northern Colorado (LTRG-NoCo) Fund.

 Administered by Long-Term Recovery Group of Northern Colorado (LTRG-NoCo), made up of more than 50 nonprofit agencies, government organizations, faith-based groups and concerned citizens, the Fund will be used specifically for long-term recovery needs of residents affected by the fires and subsequent flooding in Larimer County.
 United Way of Larimer County is serving as the fiscal agent for the Fund.

 100% of the money donated to the Long-Term Recovery Group of Northern Colorado (LTRG-NoCo) Fund will be used support long-term recovery efforts to rebuild lives and provide stability to individuals and families affected by the fires and subsequent flooding in Larimer County.
 Long-term recovery needs addressed by the Fund will include such items as temporary and transitional housing and medical and health needs.
 Additional long-term recovery items will be included, as the eventual scope of the community needs are revealed.

 How to Donate to the Fund

 - Donate By Phone: Call United Way of Larimer County at 970-407-7000 with a credit card number.